Check out Bergen Community College Reimagines Student Services with Laserfiche for an update on their initiative.

 –Zaheer Master, President of Accelerated Information Systems, the Solution Provider that implemented Laserfiche at Bergen

-Try Laserfiche Cloud for 3 Months, FREE!
+Try Laserfiche Cloud FREE!

 Remote Access to Critical Documents